 - If surgery is required, without health insurance a broken arm generally costs about $16,000 or more.

-- While a broken arm normally would be covered by health insurance, for someone on a health insurance policy through the Healthcare Exchange, deductibles could be more than $5,000, meaning you will wind up being responsible for the full costs yourself.
+- Health insurance would normally cover a broken arm.
+However, for someone on a health insurance policy through the Healthcare Exchange, deductibles could be more than $5,000.
+This means you will wind up being responsible for the full costs yourself.

-In addition, whether a broken bone is a compound fracture and protrudes through the skin is a major factor in how much it costs to treat a fracture.
-Compound fractures can be considerably more expensive to treat.
+In addition, the severity of the break is a major factor in how much it costs to treat a fracture.
+Compound fractures , for example, can be considerably more expensive to treat.